tuminguyen/stm_graph_gui/README.md

 N.B.
 You may need to run ```chmod +x [execution_file]``` if you face permission issues on your Linux system.

 ## Citation
-If you find this GUI useful, please consider citing our original paper work - TBU
+If you find this GUI useful, please consider citing our original paper work.

+@inproceedings{ghaffari2025stm,
+  title={STM-Graph: A Python Framework for Spatio-Temporal Mapping and Graph Neural Network Predictions}, author={Ghaffari, Amirhossein and Nguyen, Huong and Lov{\'e}n, Lauri and Gilman, Ekaterina}, booktitle={Proceedings of the 34th ACM International Conference on Information and Knowledge Management}, pages={6377--6381}, year={2025}
+}